No Love Have I

 Gail Davies, Tommy West and Warren Peterson

-This was Gail's first album on a major label and the only one she did not produce.
+This was Gail Davies' first album on a major label and the only one she did not produce.
 Although her contributions were weighty,

-having written seven of the songs and arranged three others that she brought to the project, Gail felt the production was a disappointment and resolved to produce her own music in the future.
+having written seven of the songs and arranged three, which she brought to the project, Gail felt the production was a disappointment and resolved to produce her own music in the future.

-The first single released from this album, No Love Have I was one of the songs Gail arranged.
+The first single released from this album, No Love Have I, was one of the songs that Gail arranged.
 Originally

 recorded by country singer, Webb Pierce, it went to No. 26 on the Billboard charts.
 Gail would later produce a tribute to honor Webb Pierce entitled Caught In The Webb,

-featuring George Jones, Emmylou Harris, The Del MCoury Band, Willie Nelson, Crystal Gayle, Charlie Pride, Pam Tillis, Dwight Yoakam, Allison Moorer, Billy Walker, Rosie Flores, Dale Watson,
+featuring George Jones, Emmylou Harris, Willie Nelson, Crystal Gayle, Charlie Pride, Pam Tillis, Dwight Yoakam, Allison Moorer, Billy Walker, Rosie Flores, Dale Watson, The Jordanaires.

-The second single released from this album was Gail’s arrangement of a classic 1950s song recorded by Johnny and Jack
+The second single released from this album was Gail’s arrangement of a classic 1950s recording by the country duo Johnny and

-entitled Poison Love.
-It was doing well at radio until the news of the Jonestown Massacre (in which 918 people were poisoned in a religious suicide pact) shocked
+Jack entitled Poison Love.
+The song was doing well at radio until the news of the Jonestown Massacre (in which 918 people were poisoned in a religious suicide pact)

 and stalled at No. 27 on the national charts.